Spindle-Agile/AgileGovernance-Constitution/AgileGovernance-Constitution.md

 #### 2.5.2 Election Terms & Revisiting

 During the election process, the Facilitator will specify a term for each election.
-After a term expires, the Secretary is responsible for promptly triggering a new election for that Elected Role.
+After a term expires, the Board Master is responsible for promptly triggering a new election for that Elected Role.
 However, even before a term has expired, any Core Circle Member may trigger a new election using the process defined in Article 3.

 #### 2.5.3 Amending Elected Roles